decentralized-identity/sidetree/docs/Q-and-A.md

 {TBW : unclear wether `Deactivate` obeys the right to be forgotten}\
 _(@henkvancann)_

-## Is there like a central, GitHub repository that someone or some group of people are responsible for?
+## **Q: Is there like a central, GitHub repository that someone or some group of people are responsible for?
 it is in the Decentralized Identity Foundation's GitHub depository, [Sidetree](https://github.com/decentralized-identity/sidetree) is the name of it.
 So you can contribute code there, you can read every line of code.
 There's no code insertions after the fact, like every bit of every piece of code that we run, as an ION node, is there.
 So it's totally inspectable.

 # Q&A section Sidetree operational

-## Where can I download Sidetree?
+## *Q:  Where can I download Sidetree?
 On (sub)page(s of) [github](https://github.com/decentralized-identity/sidetree)

-## Where can we find the code and how could a coder get started?
+##  *Q: Where can we find the code and how could a coder get started?
 The homepage on github [README.md](../README.md) pretty much sums up all the possibilities to download the available code and how developers can engage in the development process currently.
 We welcome contributions.

-## What are the external dependencies of Sidetree?
+##  **Q: What are the external dependencies of Sidetree?
 _I hear ya: "Sidetree is able to do all this **without requiring** trusted intermediaries, centralized authorities, special protocol tokens, or secondary consensus mechanisms, while preserving the core attributes of decentralization and immutability of the underlying ledger systems it is implemented on."
 But what does Sidetree require instead?_
 Sidetree is dependent of:
 1. Proper IPFS data management and Identity and Access Management via API keys?